Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Laal Maas

 Rajasthan is predominantly vegetarian, with around 74.9% of people consuming meatless meals.
 However, Laal Maas became a part of Rajasthan during times when hunting was prevalent.
 Deer meat was familiar to indigenous tribes, but the delicacies are now prepared with mutton.
+The best place to try Laal Maas in Jaipur is Niros located in MI Road.

 Piyaz Ki Kachori